taskcluster/taskcluster-worker/docs/plugin-flow.md

 processing on a new tasks begins.
 This allows plugins to easily track context related to a specific tasks and hook into all the events related to that task.

-When `TaskPlugin.BuildSanbox(SandboxBuilder)` is called the plugin may operate on the given `SandboxBuilder` this includes setting environment variables, attaching proxies, caches etc. Obviously, the plugin has no business calling `SandboxBuilder.Discard()` or `SandboxBuilder.StartSandbox()`.
+When `TaskPlugin.BuildSandbox(SandboxBuilder)` is called the plugin may operate on the given `SandboxBuilder` this includes setting environment variables, attaching proxies, caches etc. Obviously, the plugin has no business calling `SandboxBuilder.Discard()` or `SandboxBuilder.StartSandbox()`.